D40G/qb-documents/README.md

 # qb-documents

-qb-nuclear renamed, fixed and updated to qb-documents for BCore by Manliketjb.
+qb-nuclear renamed, fixed and updated to qb-documents for QBCore by Manliketjb.

 ---